joshmarinacci/moo-lang/notes.md

   - [ ] Render.
 List of classes.
 Project to DOM LI
   - [ ] Button to trigger loading and rendering the scope
   - [ ] ObjectBrowser render: DOMProxy.

+Fix precedence of parsing so that we don't need so many parens unary > binary > keyword